Batman: The Man Who Laughs

 Batman: The Man Who Laughs is a one-shot prestige format comic book written by Ed Brubaker and drawn by Doug Mahnke, released in February 2005, and intended as a successor to Batman: Year One.

 It tells the story of Batman's first encounter with the Joker in post-Zero Hour continuity.
 The plot is based on the Joker's original introduction in Batman #1 (1940).

-The title is a reference to Victor Hugo's novel The Man Who Laughs, whose main character was one of the original inspirations for the Joker.
+The title is a reference to the film adaptation of Victor Hugo's 1869 novel The Man Who Laughs, whose make up for the main character was one of the original inspirations for the Joker.

 The story has been reprinted, in both hard and softcover, with Detective Comics #784–786—a storyline entitled "Made of Wood" (pairing Batman with the Green Lantern, Alan Scott) also written by Brubaker with art by Patrick Zircher.

 Plot summary

 Captain James Gordon and other officers are investigating a building filled with disfigured corpses; they have chalk-white skin, green hair, red lips, and rictus grins.
 Batman appears and pledges to find the killer.

 Next, Bruce Wayne is seen at a social event talking to fellow millionaire Henry Claridge.
 On a TV in the next room, a reporter is overheard announcing that Arkham Asylum is being reopened.
 She suddenly begins laughing and soon dies with a face similar to the corpses.
 The Joker then walks onto camera and announces he will kill Claridge at midnight.

 Bruce leaves the party and as Batman meets up with Gordon at Arkham.
 On a cell wall, the Joker has written, "One by One, they'll hear my call.
 Then this wicked town, will follow my fall."
 Gordon then has police stationed in Claridge's house to protect him.
 Claridge begins laughing as his face turns white and his lips pull back into a rictus.
 Batman crashes down through a window, but is too late to save Claridge.
 Meanwhile, on the streets of Gotham, the Joker enters the Williams Medical Center.
 After killing the security guards, he arms the inmates and releases them on the streets.
 Batman arrives and stops several inmates, and reveals his existence to the people on the streets.

 While Bruce conducts research in the Batcave, the Joker appears on television again and threatens to kill Jay W. Wilde, another millionaire industrialist.
 Batman deduces that Claridge was killed with a time-released poison and tells Gordon to run a blood test on Wilde.
 Gordon does so, but nothing is found.
 Gordon is at Wilde's estate with other officers when a police helicopter crashes outside the estate.
 The Joker then appears and releases poison smoke bombs into the building.
 The Joker shoots Wilde with a bullet dipped in his toxin, killing him, and escapes.